reemrizzk/HTML-Wave-plugin-template/README.md

-pm.CreateNewTab(string fileName, bool isFileOpened, string fileType);  // Creates a new tab pm.CopyIfOutsideProjectFolder(string fileUrl, string folderToCopyTo);  // Copies a file to a folder in project directory if the file is not already in the project's directory pm.GetCurrentProjectNameIfExists(); // Gets the project name of the file in the current tab, if its from a project pm.GetCurrentFileName(); //Gets the file path of the file in the current tab, if exists pm.SetCurrentFileName(string newFileName);  //Changes the file path of the file in the current tab pm.GetCurrentFileType();  //Gets the type of the file in the current tab pm.SetCurrentFiletype(string newFileType);  //Changes the type of the file in the current tab pm.OpenNewFile(); //  Opens the OpenFileDialog to open a file pm.SaveCurrentFile();  // Saves the current file pm.CallTabIndexChangedEvent();  // Calls the TabIndexChanged event pm.GetTheme();  // Gets the current theme of the application (Light/Dark)
+pm.CreateNewTab(string fileName, bool isFileOpened, string fileType);  // Creates a new tab pm.CopyIfOutsideProjectFolder(string fileUrl, string folderToCopyTo);  // Copies a file to a folder in project directory if the file is not already in the project's directory pm.GetCurrentProjectNameIfExists(); // Gets the project name of the file in the current tab, if its from a project pm.GetCurrentFileName(); // Gets the file path of the file in the current tab, if exists pm.SetCurrentFileName(string newFileName);  // Changes the file path of the file in the current tab pm.GetCurrentFileType();  // Gets the type of the file in the current tab pm.SetCurrentFiletype(string newFileType);  // Changes the type of the file in the current tab pm.OpenNewFile(); // Opens the OpenFileDialog to open a file pm.SaveCurrentFile();  // Saves the current file pm.CallTabIndexChangedEvent();  // Calls the TabIndexChanged event pm.GetTheme();  // Gets the current theme of the application (Light/Dark)